slatedb/slatedb-pulumi/README.md

 Pulumi scripts to manage SlateDB committer access to various infrastructure resources.

+## Pulumi State

+The Pulumi state is stored in an S3 bucket called `slatedb-pulumi` stack. [@criccomini](https://github.com/criccomini) created a bucket on Tigris for this purpose.
+Eventually, we might want to migrate to Pulumi Cloud or AWS S3.

 ## Environment Variables

 The following environment variables must be set: